Coach holiday to Galicia & Portugal 11 days from Barcelona

-GALICIA & HIGHLIGHTS OF PORTUGAL - 11 DAYS
+GALICIA & PORTUGAL LANDSCAPES - 11 DAYS

 Sightseeing city tour in Santiago de Compostela, La Coruna, Porto and Lisbon with local guide / Visit to a wine cellar with wine tasting included in Porto / Boat trip along the Douro River in Porto / Tour Escort throughout the whole holiday / Air conditioned modern motor-coach / High speed AVE train Barcelona – Madrid / Accommodation at 4* hotels / Daily buffet breakfast (except in Madrid) / Travel insurance.